Do you want to learn how to be successful at work? Follow these 10 proven tips so you can achieve a career and life that you’ll love.

 - Where do I/we want to be for the future?

 Part of looking ahead is making sure you understand the competitive and market pressures of the future.
 This goes along with step 3: Continuously Improve.
 Always read, be aware of what is happening in the world, and how it impacts your particular business, expertise, or industry.

 Related: 5 Ways to Take Charge of Your Future

 The last and certainly not least is to truly understand your strengths and areas for development.
 We all have strengths and we need to capitalize on those strengths.
 At the same time, we all have areas for development and we need to work on those areas for development and/or supplement them by teaming with people who have the expertise we do not have or that can complement our deficiencies.

-Dianne Durkin is president and founder of Loyalty Factor, a specialized consulting and training company that enhances employee, customer and brand loyalty for some of the nation’s most prominent corporations and many smaller businesses.
-Durkin has over 25 years experience in finance, direct sales, international marketing and training and development.
-Dianne’s proven expertise lies in helping companies quickly get to the core issues and outlining their impact on the organization’s profits, productivity and people.
+Dianne Durkin is president and founder of Loyalty Factor, a specialized consulting and training company that enhances employee, customer, and brand loyalty for some of the nation’s most prominent corporations and many smaller businesses.
+Durkin has over 25 years of experience in finance, direct sales, international marketing, and training and development.
+Dianne’s proven expertise lies in helping companies quickly get to the core issues and outlining their impact on the organization’s profits, productivity, and people.
 She authored The Loyalty Factor: Building Employee, Customer and Brand Loyalty, and the newly released The Power of Magnetic Leadership: It’s Time to Get R.E.A.L.

 Featured photo by PhotKing